yairgorenn/open_gates_server/README.txt

 ===========================================

 Author: Yair
-Version: 1.0
+Version: 1.1
-Last Update: 2025-12-08
+Last Update: 2025-12-09

 -------------------------------------------
  OVERVIEW
 -------------------------------------------
 This project provides a cloud-based gate-opening control system using:
- • Python Flask backend (hosted on Railway)
+ • Python Flask backend (Railway-hosted)
- • Pushbullet for sending gate-open commands to a local phone
+ • Pushbullet for sending gate-open commands to a local device
- • Local Android phone + MacroDroid for performing the physical gate opening
+ • Android phone + MacroDroid for performing the physical gate opening
- • JSON files for user permissions and gate schedules
+ • JSON files for user permissions, gate schedules, and device state

+IMPORTANT:
 The phone is NOT a logic unit.
 It only:
  1) Receives an instruction via Pushbullet
  2) Opens the physical gate